 Our council has taken the guidelines and provided a document that each unit should reference when planning for any overnight camping event.
 You can find the document using this link: Overnight Camping Guidelines

 Remember to also follow the Guide to Safe Scouting (link https://www.scouting.org/health-and-safety/gss/) as you plan your adventures.

-Effective November 11, 2020, Governor Pritzker moved the majority of the Three Fires Council area back to Phase 2 of the Restore Illinois Plan.
-This brings on a number of changes for our council.
-Thankfully, we will continue office operations and the St. Charles and Naperville Scout Stores will remain open with regular hours.
+In February 2021, Governor Pritzker moved the entirety of the Three Fires Council area to Phase 4 of the Restore Illinois Plan.
+These counties no longer have the previous mitigations they had before.
+This phase brings on a number of guideline changes to our Council as we continue to reopen.

 - Members who are ill, living with someone who is ill, or showing symptoms, or in a higher risk category should not participate in group activities.